 Filled macarons:

-- Refrigerate in an airtight container for at least 24 hours and up to 3 days.
+- Refrigerate in an airtight container for up to 5 days, depending on the filling.

-- To thaw, place the frozen macarons in the fridge and let them thaw slowly for at least 1 hour.
+- Freeze the assembled macarons in an airtight container for up to 1 month.
+To thaw, place the frozen macarons in the fridge and let them thaw slowly for at least 1 hour.

 There are many different factors are involved in making perfect macarons.
 For example, the following should be done just right to achieve the desired macarons: stable meringue, proper mixing technique, low humidity, accurate oven temperature, just to name a few.
 That’s why it’s important to experiment and improve your technique to make perfect macarons.